What is Public Provident Fund(PPF)Scheme?

 PPF accounts can be opened in authorised banks and authorised bank-branches only.
 Although an account is held at a bank’s branch, it is still a government-run scheme.
 Fund rules apply irrespective of where the account is held.
 PPF account transfers can be effected between bank-branches.

-A List of Banks 2016 (Public And Private Sector Banks) Where PPF Accounts can be Opened
+List of Banks 2016 (Public And Private Sector Banks) where PPF Accounts can be opened

 Alternatively, authorised branches are listed on every bank’s website or are made available at your nearest branch.